 Art

-Space Chronic-ills (WIP) in its Phase 1 work-in-progress form is a 14-minute contemporary theatre piece, focusing on text, sound design, integrated audio description and movement.
+Space Chronic-ills (WIP) in its Phase 1 was a 14-minute scratch performance, focusing on text, sound design, integrated audio description and movement.

 After being knocked off course, a seemingly resolute commander and their overbearing virtual assistant work together to refocus their mission.